 The most affected part of the brain in microcephaly is the forebrain, and there is frequently associated macrogyria, pachygyria, and basal ganglia atrophy (Davies and Kirman, 1962).

 Microcephaly is caused by diverse genetic and environmental factors that disturb brain growth in prenatal and early postnatal life (Warkany et al., 1981).
 The proportion of cases of microcephaly due to genetic causes has been estimated at 20% to 33% (Van den Bosch, 1959; Cowie, 1987).
-However, much of the data on which such estimates are based relate to patients born before recent advances ...
+However, much of the data on which such estimates are based relate to patients born before recent advances in syndrome ...